Fujifilm X-Pro2: Features

 The Fujifilm X-Pro2 mirrorless camera is aimed at professional and ambitious amateur photographers.
 The camera body has a X mount for connecting Fujinon XF and XC lenses.
 The autofocus system works as a hybrid using contrast and phase detection, this allows focusing and release within 0.15 to 0.25 seconds from infinity to two meters.
 For manual focusing, a focus magnifier, a digital split image indicator as well as focus peaking are available to the user.
 The camera allows one to capture 30 raw or about 140 JPEG shots at up to eight frames per second, assuming a SDXC-UHS-II memory card.
 The mechanical shutter allows exposure times of 30 to 1/8000 seconds, using the electronic shutter will allow shutter speeds up to 1/32,000 second.

-In addition to a fixed rear LCD display, the camera has a hybrid optical viewfinder.
+In addition to a fixed rear LCD, the camera has a hybrid optical viewfinder.
 This is a combination of optical (OVF) and electronic viewfinder (EVF) and allows the photographer to superimpose information into the optical viewfinder field.
 A selection lever can be used to switch to the electronic viewfinder with 2.36 million pixels and 100% viewfinder coverage.

 The X-Pro2 does not have automatic modes, HDR or panorama functions.
 Like its predecessor, the X-Pro1, it features various Fujifilm-typical film simulations.
 In addition, the user is provided with functions for automatic exposure, white balance, dynamic range and film simulation series.

 With the built-in Wi-Fi function, the X-Pro2 can be controlled remotely via a smartphone or tablet.